DCMLab/reductive_analysis_app/README.md

 presenting this work as a Late-Breaking Demo at ISMIR2020, the following illustrative gifs were produced, showcasing some more advanced ideas:

+**Update**: In the GIFs below, reference is made to needing to delete edges in order to see relations "behind" them.
+This is no longer required: instead, by scrolling with the scroll wheel (up or down), the currently highlighted edge is sent to the "bottom" of the stack, showing the edges that were "hidden".

 ### Showcase: Schenkerian analysis

 ![](images/schenker.gif?raw=true)